The Kings Life Guard is suspended from the 3rd to the 29 December 2023.

-The Queen's Life Guard leave Hyde Park Barracks at 10.28am weekdays (9.28am Sundays) and ride to Horse Guards Parade via Hyde Park Corner, Constitution Hill and The Mall.
+The King's Life Guard leave Hyde Park Barracks at 10.28am weekdays (9.28am Sundays) and ride to Horse Guards Parade via Hyde Park Corner, Constitution Hill and The Mall.
 The ceremony of changing the Life Guard then takes place on Horse Guards Parade at 11am weekdays (10am Sundays).

 The mounted sentries outside the Whitehall entrance to Horse Guards (who change every hour) are on duty each day from 10am until 4pm, at which time there is a dismounted parade of the Guard.
 There are two dismounted sentries on duty until the gates are shut at 8pm, when only one sentry is left on guard until 7am when the second sentry returns on duty.
 No one, who is not in possession of the password, can gain admission to Horse Guards after the gates have been closed.

-When The Queen is in London, the Guard consists of 1 Officer, 1 Corporal Major (who carries the Standard), 2 Non-Commissioned Officers, 1 Trumpeter and 10 Troopers.
+When The King is in London, the Guard consists of 1 Officer, 1 Corporal Major (who carries the Standard), 2 Non-Commissioned Officers, 1 Trumpeter and 10 Troopers.
 This is known as a Long Guard.

-When Her Majesty is not resident in London, the Guard is reduced to 2 Non-Commissioned Officers and 10 Troopers.
+When His Majesty is not resident in London, the Guard is reduced to 2 Non-Commissioned Officers and 10 Troopers.
 This is known as a Short Guard.
 In early times the Guard was as much as 100 strong and provided Escorts to accompany the Sovereign if he or she travelled by road.

 At the time of Guard Changing, the Old Guard forms up on the north side of the enclosure on Horse Guards Parade and the New Guard on the south side.
 As the New Guard arrives each Guard carries their Standard and the trumpeters of both Old and New Guards sound a Royal Salute on the arrival of the New Guard and on the departure of the Old Guard.
 When both Guards have formed up in the enclosure, the Corporal Major, Senior NCO and the sentries of the first relief of the New Guard leave for the Guard Room which is then handed over.
 The sentries of the Old Guard, after being relieved, rejoin the remainder of the Old Guard on the north side of the enclosure.
 The Standard and trumpeters only parade with a Long Guard.